-The Smart City concept has gained an increasing attention in the last decade by scholars, practitioners and decision-makers, even though "a clear-cut, common definition of smart cities is still lacking" (Moser et al., 2014).

-The growing attention paid to this concept since the 2000 is clearly highlighted by the search query data from Google Trends (fig. 2): the search engine Google, indeed, provides access to information on the volume of queries for different search terms as well as on the change over time of these volumes, through the publicly available service Google Trends.
+The Smart City concept has gained an increasing attention, in the last decade, by scholars, practitioners and decision-makers in conferences, scientific and political meetings, even though "a clear-cut, common definition of smart cities is still lacking" (Moser et al., 2014).
+The attention paid to this concept since the 2000 has significantly increased, not only in the scientific arena, as clearly highlighted by the search query data from Google Trends (fig.2), which provides information about how often, all over the world, a particular search-term is entered in respect to the total search-volume.